gm4latesta/bdp2_review/README.md

 ```
 Remember to open the ports of the services to the machine.

-In order to start the three container use
+In order to start the three containers use
 ```
 docker-compose up -d
 ```